IveLosTmyMinD/cs-pass-manager/README.md

 # cs-pass-manager
- Bad pass manager on C#
+ **Bad pass manager on C#**

+Oh, hello there!
 This is really bad pass manager.
 Don't use it in real life!

  TODO (may be): encryption?..